 What does irrigation actually mean?
 Irrigation is the way in which you supply your plants with water.
-That could be in the form of hosing the plants, an outdoor drip irrigation system, or through self-watering containers.
+That could be in the form of hosing the plants, an outdoor drip irrigation system, or through self-watering planters or containers.

 I would recommend for the summer a combination of using a power hose and an outdoor drip irrigation system.
 This is so that you can set timers throughout the day for the drip irrigation system to re-hydrate and refresh your plants.

 DON’T only use an outdoor drip irrigation system on new plants before they are fully established.
 This will not provide them with enough water to grow, especially in extreme heat.
 New plants require hand watering to ensure they are getting a sufficient volume of water.